-The condition under which preference uncertainty raises prices is related to the condition under which it generates excess volume (more precisely the latter condition is necessary for the former.)
-This is because the force that leads to increased prices is the demand coming from traders who think their firm may have switched to high valuation, while in fact it still has low valuation.
-It is precisely the same force that leads to the build-up of inventories, that are then unwound via a block sale when the trader observes her firm still has low valuation.
-And it is this inventory turnover which generates the round-trip trades that are at the origin of excess volume.
+The condition under which preference uncertainty raises prices is related to the condition for excess volume (more precisely the latter is necessary for the former.)
+Increased prices reflect the demand coming from traders who think their firm may have switched to high valuation, while in fact it still has low valuation.
+This demand also gives rise to the build-up of inventories, that are then unwound via a block sale when the trader observes her firm still has low valuation.
+And it is these round-trip trades that are at the origin of excess volume.

 A natural measure of the magnitude of the liquidity shock is the fraction of traders initially hit.
-As this fraction increases, the initial price drop generated by the shock increases, and so does the total trading volume following the shock.
+As this fraction increases, both the initial price drop and total trading volume increase.
 Thus, one empirical implication of our analysis is that, in a cross-section of liquidity shocks, the magnitude of the initial price drop should be positively correlated with the total trading volume following the shock.
-Our theoretical analysis also generates empirical implications for the cross-section of traders in a given liquidity shock episode.
-In equilibrium, a trader whose institution recovers rapidly holds large inventories, and makes only a few round trips.
-In contrast, a trader whose institution recovers late in the cycle engages in many successive round trips.
+Our theoretical analysis also generates implications for the cross-section of traders in a given liquidity shock episode.
+A trader whose institution recovers rapidly holds large inventories, and makes only a few round trips.
+In contrast, a trader whose institution recovers late engages in many successive round trips.
 Correspondingly she holds inventory during short periods of time.
-Furthermore, the traders whose institutions recover late earn lower trading profits than those whose institutions recover early, since the latter buy early (at low prices), while the former also buy late (at higher prices.)
-Thus, our theoretical analysis implies negative correlation, among traders, between the number of round-trips and trading profits, and also positive correlation between traders' average inventories and trading profits.
-The latter correlation can be interpreted in terms of reward to liquidity supply: Traders with low valuation sell the asset, thus demanding liquidity.
-Traders accommodating this demand supply liquidity by buying the asset and holding inventories.
-Our implication reflects that such liquidity supply is profitable.
+Furthermore, the traders whose institutions recover late earn low trading profits since they buy late, at high prices.
+Thus, our analysis implies negative correlation, across traders, between the number of round-trips and trading profits, and positive correlation between average inventories and trading profits.
+The latter correlation can be interpreted in terms of reward to liquidity supply: Traders with low valuation demand liquidity.
+Traders accommodating this demand hold inventories at a profit.

-Our assumption that institutions are unable to collect, process and disseminate all information instantaneously is in the spirit of the rational inattention literature, which emphasizes that economic agents have limited information processing ability (see, e.g., Lynch, 1996, Reis, 2006a, 2006b, Mankiw and Reis, 2002, Gabaix and Laibson, 2002, Alvarez, Lippi, and Paciello, 2011, Alvarez, Guiso, and Lippi, 2010.)
-Our analysis complements theirs by focusing on a different object: financial institutions and traders during liquidity shocks, and the corresponding equilibrium prices and trading strategies.
+Our assumption that institutions are unable to collect and process all information instantaneously is in the spirit of the rational inattention literature, which emphasizes limits to information processing (see, e.g., Lynch, 1996, Reis, 2006a, 2006b, Mankiw and Reis, 2002, Gabaix and Laibson, 2002, Alvarez, Lippi, and Paciello, 2011, Alvarez, Guiso, and Lippi, 2010.)
+Our analysis complements theirs by focusing on a different object: financial institutions and traders during liquidity shocks.

 Much of our formalism builds on search models of over-the-counter (OTC) markets, such as those of Duffie, Gârleanu, and Pedersen (2005), Weill (2007), Gârleanu (2009), Lagos and Rocheteau (2009), Lagos, Rocheteau, and Weill (2011), and Pagnotta and Philippon (2011).
 In particular, we follow these models in assuming that investors' valuations change randomly.
-Also, the friction we consider (infrequent observation of types) is, in some sense, comparable to that they study (infrequent contact with markets).
-That being said, the market structure we consider (centralized, continuous, limit order markets), is very different from the fragmented dealer market structure they consider.
-Correspondingly, what happens between times at which our traders observe their valuation differs from what happens in search models of OTC markets between times at which traders contact the market.
-During this time interval, in our approach, traders engage in active trading strategies, while they must stay put in models of OTC markets.
-This, in turn, leads to a qualitative difference in implications: In our analysis, the friction leads to excess-volume with respect to the frictionless market.
-In contrast, in the above models of OTC markets, an increase in the magnitude of the friction reduces trading volume.
+That being said, the centralized, continuous, limit order market we consider is very different from the fragmented dealer market they consider.
+Correspondingly, what happens between times at which our traders observe their firm's valuation differs from what happens in search models of OTC markets between times at which traders contact the market.
+During this time interval, in our approach, traders engage in active trading strategies, while they stay put in OTC markets.
+Hence in our analysis, the friction can lead to excess-volume, while in the above models of OTC markets, the friction reduces trading volume.6